We all need a steady flow of clients. Otherwise, we’re dreamers longing for a resume business.

-An attentive sales rep, however, hot on our heels, could keep the “buying momentum” moving forward, so we don’t drop the ball or avoid a needed purchase.
+An attentive sales rep, however, hot on our heels, could keep the “buying momentum” moving forward so we don’t delay or avoid a needed purchase.

-It seems that when the sales rep fails to follow-up with us, we somehow give ourselves permission to avoid the purchase.
+When the sales rep fails to follow up with us, we somehow permit ourselves to avoid the purchase.

 Have you noticed that?